-This fall, we’re holding a series of Tuesday evening Pints & Paths programs with GetGoingNC.com.
-We spend the the first part of the evening socializing and enjoying a pour from Big Boss Brewing Co.
-Then, we help you launch the epic hike of your dreams by hearing a hiker who has done one (sometimes more) of the nation’s long hikes (see below for a rundown of trails and presenters).
-In this space, we recap the hiker’s presentation, focusing on particularly pertinent (and entertaining) advice.
-Today: Kate Rice hikes the Colorado Trail on a day’s notice.
+As a part of our Pints & Paths programs with GetGoingNC.com, Kate Rice shared her experiences on the Colorado Trail.
+We spent the the first part of the evening socializing and enjoying a pour from Big Boss Brewing Co.
+The Pints & Paths Series invites various hikers to come and present their experiences on one (sometimes more) of the nation’s long hikes (see below for a rundown of trails and presenters).
+This post features Kate Rice and her hike of the Colorado Trail on a day’s notice.

 The trail Colorado Trail